Dude Ranch (album): Touring

+Tensions with Raynor persisted during a subsequent Australian tour, and attempts to resolve the internal conflicts after returning home proved unsuccessful.
+Hoppus and DeLonge presented an ultimatum over a phone call: quit drinking or go to an in-patient rehab.
+Raynor reportedly quit on the spot initially, but later asked the band to mull his options over a weekend.
+His initial response cemented his exit for Hoppus and DeLonge, and though he ultimately agreed to rehab, Raynor was dismissed from the band in June 1998.
+Raynor later conceded they were "right" to fire him at the time, and held no malice toward his former bandmates.
 The band would minimize the impact of the situation in future interviews and remained vague regarding his departure.
 The "Josie" CD single, released in the US in November 1998, was the first Blink-182 release to feature Barker in any capacity (he is pictured on the back cover alongside Hoppus and DeLonge).
-Barker would join Blink-182 full-time in the summer of 1998 and toured with the band for the remainder of the year, playing sold-out shows across America on the PooPoo PeePee Tour.
+Barker would join Blink-182 full-time in mid-1998 and toured with the band for the remainder of the year, playing sold-out shows across America on the sophomoric PooPoo PeePee Tour.